andreaspung/conversational-chatbot/README.md

 # conversational-chatbot
-Fine-tuning the GPT-2 model on MultiWOZ 2.2 Dialogue Dataset to create a conversational chatbot.
+Fine-tuning the GPT-2 model on the Cornell Movie-Dialogues Corpus dataset to create a conversational chatbot.